Announcing the only FDA-approved and preservative-free phenobarbital for neonatal seizures1,2

 Abuse, Misuse, and Addiction with Unapproved Use in Adolescents and Adults

 SEZABY is not approved for use in adolescents or adults.
-The unapproved use of SEZABY, in adolescents and adults exposes them to risks of abuse, misuse, and addiction, which can lead to overdose or death.
+The unapproved use of SEZABY in adolescents and adults exposes them to risks of abuse, misuse, and addiction, which can lead to overdose or death.
 Abuse and misuse of phenobarbital commonly involve concomitant use of other drugs, alcohol, and/or illicit substances, which is associated with an increased frequency of serious adverse outcomes.

 Respiratory Depression or Insufficiency: Abnormal respiration has been observed; careful respiratory monitoring is needed during and after the administration of SEZABY.